-There are four types of Sandboxes, each with its own set of characteristics that make them fit for a specific purpose.
-Each Sandbox type has a few different variables…
+There are four types of sandbox, each with its own set of characteristics that make it fit for a specific purpose.
+Each sandbox type has a few different variables to consider:

-- How often you can refresh a sandbox to mirror your production Org
+- How often you can refresh a sandbox to mirror your production instance.

-- Which Salesforce licenses include which Sandbox types
+- Which Salesforce editions include which sandbox types.

 1. Developer Sandbox

 The most basic type of testing environment is the Developer Sandbox.
 These are included with most Salesforce licenses and allow you to create a testing environment with a copy of your metadata from production.